browserengineering/book/book/invalidation.md

 ```

 Thanks to these fixes, our browser now avoids rebuilding any part of
-the layout tree, unless it changes, and that should make relayout
+the layout tree, unless it changes, and that should make re-layout
 somewhat faster.
 If you've been going through and adding the
 appropriate `read` and `get` calls, your browser should be close to
 working.
 There's one tricky case: `tree_to_list`, which might deal